-I’m a reporter, researcher, fact-checker, and filmmaker who contributes to long-form and investigative projects.
+I’m a reporter, researcher, fact-checker, and video journalist.
+I contribute to long-form and investigative projects.

-I’m a fellow at Fault Lines, Al Jazeera’s current affairs documentary program about the United States.
-I conduct research and assist with production.
+I’m a fellow at Fault Lines on Al Jazeera English, where I conduct research, fact-check scripts, and assist with production.

 Before, I interned at Type Investigations.
 Highlights at Type: filing 80 public records requests across the country, and learning a whole lot about the military justice system.
-(The stories I helped research are still TK.)
+(The stories are still TK.)

 I’ve interned as a reporter at the Montreal Gazette—you can read some of my work here.
 I earned a graduate diploma in visual journalism from Concordia University in Montreal in 2018.

-In the past, I was a community organizer, communications person, and curriculum developer.
+I was a community organizer, communications person, and curriculum developer for about eight years.
 A more complete CV is on my LinkedIn.